Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6750 is 12% quicker than the GeForce GT 640 DDR3 in general, because of its higher bandwidth. (explain)
+Memory BandwidthThe Radeon HD 6750 should in theory perform a small bit faster than the GeForce GT 640 DDR3 in general. (explain)

-Texel RateThe GeForce GT 640 DDR3 should be a small bit (about 10%) more effective at anisotropic filtering than the Radeon HD 6750. (explain)
+Texel RateThe GeForce GT 640 DDR3 should be a bit (more or less 10%) better at AF than the Radeon HD 6750. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GT 640 DDR3 is superior to the Radeon HD 6750, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GT 640 DDR3 is superior to the Radeon HD 6750, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison